dnsimmons/openweather/readme.md

-OpenWeather takes care of making requests to various free Open Weather Map APIs and returns well-structured easy to use weather data including conditions, temperatures, humidity, pressure, location, and timestamp data.
+OpenWeather takes care of making requests to various free Open Weather Map APIs and returns well-structured easy to use weather data including conditions, temperatures, humidity, pressure, wind, location, and timestamp data.

 Take a look at the Example Usage section output below for a typical structured response.